Advanced Features

 Other search engines

-This extension supports Bing, Brave (partially), DuckDuckGo, Ecosia (partially), Qwant, SearX (partially), Startpage.com, Yahoo!
+This extension supports Bing, Brave (partially), DuckDuckGo, Ecosia (partially), Kagi, Qwant, SearX (partially), Startpage.com, Yahoo!
 JAPAN (partially) and Yandex (partially).
 This feature is disabled by default and can be enabled in the options page.

 You can also enable it by clicking the toolbar icon when a search result page is open.